dwalper/astar-fun/readme.md

-# A* fun v0.1
+# A* fun ft.
+MVC v0.1

 This is a fun interactive demonstration of the A* pathfinding algorithm in action.
+I used MVC to keep things (relatively) clean.
 The shortest path to the goal is shown on-screen as a red line.
 You can move the little dude using your keyboard's arrow keys, or click to add walls, and the path will automatically update to reflect the new position/obstacles.

 Word of warning - there's currently no collision detection, so you can walk through walls or right off the map (which will cause an index error).